baptistar/BOCS/README.md

 ## What is the BOCS algorithm?

 The BOCS algorithm is a method for finding a global minimizer of an expensive-to-evaluate black-box function that is defined over discrete inputs given a finite budget of function evaluations.
 The algorithm combines an adaptive generative model and semidefinite programming techniques for scalability of the acquisition function to large combinatorial domains.
+For more information on the details of the algorithm, please see the [ICML paper](https://arxiv.org/abs/1806.08838).

 ## Authors